harshnugget/TOP-knights-travails/README.md

 ```
 output(shortestPath([0, 0], [1, 2])) =>

-    You made it in 1 moves!
+    You made it in 1 move!
 Here's your path:
     0 [ 0, 0 ]
     1 [ 1, 2 ]